syzwina/quartz/content/notes/books/Dune.md

 I picked this one up, with *no expectations*.
 So I was really surprised to see Islamic terms showing up in the book.
 Turns out this series is highly influenced by the middle eastern culture and such.
 Very good book!
 Highly recommend!

 I really want to write down all the quotes for this book, but I sent the book home when my parents came to the UK to visit me.
-So yea, I'll write t down this summer hopefully.
+So yea, I'll write it down this summer hopefully.
 # Dune Messiah, Dune #2
 I am reading this one currently, although I may have stopped for a bit due to exams(well actually no, not because of exams, I just don't feel like reading this days).
 But yea, will come back to it soon.